 - Location: Fort de Soto Park (3500 Pinellas Bayway S, St. Petersburg)

 - Highlights: Beautiful beaches, paved multi-purpose recreational trail, excellent beach combing, good for swimming

 Fort De Soto is a gorgeous Pinellas County Park located on 5 offshore islands: St. Jean Key, Madelaine Key, Bonne Fortune, St. Christopher Key, and Mullet Key.
 There is plenty enough to do here to justify the 45 min drive from Tampa.
 In fact, Fort de Soto’s North Beach has been the recipient of numerous awards, and this alone makes the trip worthy.

 Sunbathing, collecting seashells, hiking, biking, fishing, and kayaking are all popular past times here.
-The 7 mile long bike path is the perfect leisurely weekend activity for anyone who wants to enjoy nature as well as a nice refreshing workout.
-The hiking trails are beautiful and easy, not to mention a great place to bird watch and simply enjoy the exotic scenery.
+A ride along the 7 mile long bike path is the perfect leisurely weekend activity for anyone who wants to enjoy nature as well as get in a great workout.
+The hiking trails are beautiful and easy, not to mention a great place to bird watch and simply enjoy the tropical scenery.
 Check out the easy 1.5 mile nature trail.
 Ferry access to beautiful Egmont Key Island, home to a historic lighthouse and nature preserve, is also available.

 Numerous dining choices are available in nearby St. Pete beach.
 Casual cafes, waterfront restaurants, seafood, cuban restaurants, delis, ice cream shops, healthy fare – you will find a bit of everything.
 Head over to Pass-A-Grille village, a cute historic neighborhood with many touristy shops and beach themed restaurants.